FACT: An effective skincare routine can literally mean the difference between dull, drab, tired looking skin and glowing, radiant, healthy skin.

 Josh Rosebrook’s Active Enzyme Exfoliator – This mask is unique because it works in two ways.
 Manual exfoliation (crushed walnut shells to loosen dead skin cells) and enzymatic exfoliation (papaya enzymes to dissolve dead skin cells).
 My skin literally feels like a baby’s bum after I use this – so soft!

-Laurel’s Honey Berry Enzyme Mask – This mask is made with just 5 beneficial active ingredients.
+Laurel’s Honey Berry Mask – This mask was just reformulated and is back and better than ever.
 It’s so clean, you could literally eat it.
 This is a honey-based mask and my skin craves the moisture and overall fresh feeling it delivers.
 Enzymes in the honey as well as strawberries work to turnover dead skin cells while antioxidants from blueberries strengthen skin’s overall health.
 For a budget recommendation I love LIVE Botanicals Luna Glowing Mask.
 ORGANICGIRL will save first-timers 20% at LIVE Botanicals.

 Maya Chia’s The Refresh Mint – This mask was just released this year in 2019 and I’m obsessed.
 You put on a thin layer, it tingles a bit and then it dries to matte.
 It dries down so much, you can even wear it overnight.
 Formulated with four different types of acids as well as enzymes and hydrators, this mask resurfaces and brightens like a boss!